Amber E. Barnato, MD, MS, MPH

 Mentoring Information

 I am an experienced mentor and have been recognized with the Distinguished Mentor Award from the Institute for Clinical Research Education at the University of Pittsburgh School of Medicine.
-In addition to advising more than 60 medical students in my role directing a dual MD/MS program at the University of Pittsburgh, I have served on 6 PhD committees and served as primary or secondary mentor to 8 pre-doctoral students, 9 post-doctoral fellows, and 12 faculty, including 9 NIH-funded K-awardees.
-Of these K-awardees, 7 have progressed to independence and 1 is still in her training period (K23 MD015277) and 1 unexpectedly died before completing her K08.
-Most of my research mentees have been women who seek me out for gender-concordant mentoring and 2 have been women of color.
+In addition to advising more than 60 medical students in my role directing a dual MD/MS program at the University of Pittsburgh, I have served on 6 PhD committees and served as primary or secondary mentor to 8 pre-doctoral students, 9 post-doctoral fellows, and 12 faculty, including 10 NIH-funded K-awardees.
+Of these K-awardees, 7 have progressed to independence, 2 are in their training period and 1 unexpectedly died before completing her K08.
 In addition to my mentoring experience, I previously served as a member of the leadership team of the University of Pittsburgh Institute for Clinical Research Education before moving to Dartmouth.
 This included oversight of a portfolio of early-career institutional training awards including T35, T32, and KL2 programs.
 At Dartmouth I am the Director of an organization-spanning institute at Dartmouth that launched 4 educational programs (MPH, MS, MHCDS, and PhD), the Dartmouth Health Equity Research Pathways career development programs which provides funding and support for early career scientists dedicated to health equity research from undergraduates through junior faculty, and the Levy Incubator which provides structured support for Geisel faculty and their teams to redesign healthcare delivery.

 Biography